dribnet/purvs/README.md

 tried doing the first four characters of the cyrillic alphabet in my existing style and i have to say im not a fan.

+this might work but I dont think so somehow - this is gonna take a lot of fixing